ebensakyi/icesspool-web/README.md

 9. work on audit trail for each activity especially web requests and closing of txs
 10. Enable unclosing of tx by national admins
 11. Show dashboard based on login user
+12. prevent crediting acc of tml users after closing of tx and prevent withdrawal requests